IDEAFY/Ideafy/README.md

 REQUIREMENTS
 ------------

-To install the ideafy client:
+To run the ideafy client:
-All that is required is a recent browser
+A recent version of Safari or Chrome

 To deploy ideafy:
-node.js and a couchdb database
+node.js, couchdb database, couchdb-lucene and postfix
-+ socket.io, require.js, connect.js, emily.js, olives.js and amy.js
++ socket.io, require.js, connect.js, nodemailer, emily.js, olives.js and amy.js